setyourmindpark/mysql-queryHelper/README.md

 ## MYSQL-QUERYHELPER
 ### FEATURES
-- support query results what you want ( *see example* )
+- support query results what you want by using **expect** and **camelcase** options
-- handle chunk of transactions at once ( *see example* )
+- handle chunk of transactions at once ( no need to know connection releases )
-- you can generate multiple modules ( support multi connections )
+- you can use multiple modules ( support multi connections )

 ### DEPENDENCIES
 - mysql2